 - Turn off the source of electricity if possible.
 If not, move the source away from both you and the injured person using a dry, nonconducting object made of cardboard, plastic or wood.

-- Cover the affected areas.
-If the person is breathing, cover any burned areas with a sterile gauze bandage, if available, or a clean cloth.
+- Apply a bandage.
+Cover any burned areas with a sterile gauze bandage, if available, or a clean cloth.
 Don't use a blanket or towel, because loose fibers can stick to the burns.

 - What to do in a medical emergency: Burns.
 American College of Emergency Physicians. http://www.emergencycareforyou.org/EmergencyManual/WhatToDoInMedicalEmergency/Default.aspx?id=222.
 Accessed Dec.
 10, 2014.

 - Millman M. Mayo Clinic Guide to Self-Care.
 6th ed.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2010.

 - Subbarao I, et al. American Medical Association Handbook of First Aid and Emergency Care.
 New York, N.Y.: Random House; 2009:56.